ic-news/.github/CONTRIBUTING.md

-# Contributing to ic.news
+# Contributing to IC News

-Thank you for your interest in contributing to ic.news!
+Thank you for your interest in contributing to IC News!
 We’re building a decentralized cryptocurrency news platform and welcome help from developers, writers, and enthusiasts.

 ## How to Contribute